Nationalist Social Club-131: 2024

 On February 10, 2024, members of NSC-131 again demonstrated outside the home of Massachusetts governor Healey.
 An estimated 25 members of the group demonstrated for less than 15 minutes; no arrests were made.
 It was later reported that Healey was out of state at the time.

 On March 9, 2024, members of PINE demonstrated in Portsmouth, New Hampshire—masked members of the group waved flags (which appeared to be the Flag of New England) near the North Church.

 On May 24, 2024, Stephen Thomas Farrea, a member of the NSC-131, was arrested on one count of possessing child pornography.

 On October 1, 2024, a New Hampshire judge denied a motion to dismiss charges against NSC-131 stemming from their actions to stop a drag story hour in Concord in June 2023.

 2025

 In January 2025, the New Hampshire Supreme Court ruled that civil rights charges against members of NSC-131, stemming from an incident in July 2022 when members displayed a banner reading "Keep New England White" from a highway overpass in Portsmouth, were unconstitutional.

+2026

+In late July 2026, the attorney general of New Hampshire announced that Hood admitted to violating the state's discrimination laws during the incident at the drag queen story hour in June 2023—Hood was ordered to pay a $10,000 civil fine (of which, 75% could be suspended if he complies with the court's order) and he was ordered to complete 250 hours of community service.